grandey/d23a-fusion/README.md

 unzip data/ar6.zip -d data/
 ```

-Optionally, the functions in [`d23a.py`](d23a.py) can also use projections of relative sea level change and rate from the [IPCC AR6 Relative Sea Level Projection Distributions](https://doi.org/10.5281/zenodo.5914932) repository:
+Optionally, the functions in [`d23a.py`](d23a.py) can also use projections of relative sea-level change and rate from the [IPCC AR6 Relative Sea Level Projection Distributions](https://doi.org/10.5281/zenodo.5914932) repository:

 ```
 curl "https://zenodo.org/record/5914932/files/ar6-regional-distributions.zip?download=1" --output data/ar6-regional-distributions.zip